 Orange Park High School

 Orange Park High School serves approximately 1500 students.
-63 incoming freshmen have requested the Introduction to Engineering course for 2016-17 school year.
-In this beginning class students will primarily focus on Mechanical Engineering and the properties of design, including studying simple machines, hydraulics and basic structures such as bridges.
+During the first year, students will primarily focus on Mechanical Engineering and the properties of design, including studying simple machines, hydraulics and basic structures such as bridges.
 The funding provided through the PLTW grant will help provide meaningful hands-on experiences to solidify their understanding of engineering fundamentals.
 For example, a team of students will be given the task of building a chair with specific parameters out of 7 cardboard boxes that must hold one of their team members!
 During their second and third year students will study civil and architectural engineering which will prepare them to be college and career ready.
 At the end of the 3 year program students will earn industry certifications in Revit and InVentor which will make them very marketable for the workforce in Northeast Florida.

 - Serve as an advocate for Orange Park High School PLTW program with parents, school board members, school administration, and the community;